br-ndt/threeJS/README.md

-# Express-React Boiler
+# ThreeJS

 ExpressJS app that serves `create-react-app` dev-server (with API proxy) for development, or serves the built/static `create-react-app` for staging/production.
+Going to do some

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [express-eeact-boiler](https://github.com/br-ndt/express-react-boiler/)[Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts